-Join Steve Caplin for an in-depth discussion in this video Distorting the view through the water, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Distorting the view through the water, part of Digital Painting in Photoshop: Day for Night.

 Now that we've made the water, we need to address the fact that as a medium water …is denser than air, and this means that the water will distort anything seen …through it.
 Although it may sound complex, it's easy …to add a refractive element to our running water. …So let's look at the area the water takes up. …What we want to do is to refract this part of the background that's seen …through it.
 So let's hide our water, make a rough …selection of this background.
 Let's take this a little wider just to …make sure I get it all in.
 And we'll make a merged copy of this …using Edit, and Copy Merged.
 I'm now going to Paste that, and because …we have a selection made, it'll Paste it exactly in place.…